-When it comes to the pills, they come in small tablets that have to be taken every day to prevent pregnancy.
+When it comes to birth control pills in Singapore, they come in small tablets that have to be taken every day to prevent pregnancy.
 Most of the pills are made of two female hormones, estrogen and progestin.

 The pills work in the female body by preventing ovulation from occurring and preventing the sperm from reaching the egg by causing the cervix lining to thicken.
 These pills are easy to take but must be taken daily.

 The good news is that if you start to take these pills on the first day of your period, then you will be protected immediately from an unplanned pregnancy.
-Make sure to discuss this with your doctor to find out if they are the best choice for you.
+Make sure to discuss this with your doctor to find out if this birth control method is the best choice for you.

-This is an small patch that sticks onto your skin.
+This is a small patch that sticks onto your skin.
 The patch contains hormones that are synthetically made that are naturally occurring in a woman’s body.
-This patch has a similar effect to oral contraceptive pills.
+This patch has a similar effect to oral contraceptives.
 You should put on a patch every week for three weeks and then go one week without wearing any patches.